 Las Vegas slots player wins $15.5M jackpot on Christmas Eve

-LAS VEGAS, Nev. - It’s a holiday miracle for one man who spent his Christmas Eve at a Las Vegas casino.
+LAS VEGAS - It’s a holiday miracle for one man who spent his Christmas Eve at a Las Vegas casino.

 The Suncoast Hotel and Casino reported a man named Kevin won nearly $15.5 million from one of its slot machines Thursday night.